Sick During the Holidays? 7 Unexpected Reasons You’re Under the Weather

 You spend more time indoors

-This time of year, you may spend extra hours working at your desk to complete projects before vacation, or stay indoors to avoid the cold.
-“When you’re not exposed to sunlight, you tend to sleep more and exercise less, which contribute to a weaker immune system,” says Dr. Vyas.
-Vitamin D levels may also play a role.
-Vitamin D boosts immune cells’ production of microbe-fighting proteins.
-Adults with low vitamin D levels are likelier to report recently being sick.
-A Japanese study found that children who took vitamin D pills had a 40 percent lower rate of flu than those who took a placebo.
+This time of year, the days are shorter and you may spend extra hours indoors to avoid the cold.
+“When you’re not exposed to sunlight, you tend to sleep more and exercise less, which contributes to a weaker immune system,” says Dr. Vyas.
+Vitamin D levels may also play a role as they boost immune cell production of microbe-fighting proteins.
+(Learn about the 23 vitamin D benefits that can save your life).

 Your tree makes you sneeze